Top 5 4th Quarter Trades of Ed - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Edmonds Duncan Registered Investment Advisors, LLC reduced their investment in ARCA:SRLN by 261,579 shares.
-The trade had a 4% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $40.72.
+Edge Wealth Management LLC reduced their investment in NAS:AAPL by 23,211 shares.
+The trade had a 0.72% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $142.91.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.